Conservation and restoration of flags and banners: Storage

-It is important to consider proper textile storage in the design plan of your storage facility.
+It is important to consider proper textile storage in the design plan of one's storage facility.
 This room should have limited access, in the interior of the building, with no exposure to outside light, temperature controlled, and properly installed monitoring equipment.
 Like other organic materials, textiles can deteriorate very quickly under fluctuating temperatures and humidity levels.
 Flags and banner are no exception to this so proper storage is critical in preservation.